-After consuming an that was equivalent to having two standard drinks, women who had gastric bypass or surgery experienced blood alcohol-concentration peaks sooner and about twice as high—50% above the .08% that's the legal threshold for drunk driving in many states—compared with gastric band patients.
+After consuming an alcoholic beverage that was equivalent to having two standard drinks, women who had gastric bypass or sleeve gastrectomy surgery experienced blood alcohol-concentration peaks sooner and about twice as high—50% above the .08% blood alcohol content that's the legal threshold for drunk driving in many states—compared with gastric band patients.

 The findings were in line with previous studies that showed Roux-en-Y gastric bypass and sleeve gastrectomy cause a twofold increase in peak blood alcohol levels.